danindiana/tensorcatgpu/README.md

 Can tensorflow CPU (CPUTF) be used to assist in installing / compiling Nvidia GPU (CUDNN) supported tensorflow?

-Should someone use tensorflow CPU to bootstrap fault-tolerant native Nvidia GPU (CUDNN) supported tensorflow compiling?
+Can you use tensorflow CPU to bootstrap a fault-tolerant Nvidia GPU (CUDNN) supported tensorflow build?
-Should someone use tensorflow CPU to bootstrap fault-tolerant native AMD GPU (RocM) supported tensorflow compiling?
+Can you use tensorflow CPU to bootstrap a fault-tolerant AMD GPU (RocM) supported tensorflow build?

 Assume you are trying to install on an Ubuntu 18 OS with following system specs: